hisan/more-APUE/README.md

-It's my second time to reading APUE.
+It's my second time to read APUE.
 I record all note in git.